storyblok/quickstart-templates/vuejs/README.md

-# Storyblok Demo using plain JS
+# Storyblok Demo using Vuejs

+## How to get started?
 ```
 npm install && npm run start
 ```

-Will start a server at http://localhost:8080/
+This will start a server at http://localhost:8080/
+Go to the storylok app and insert this url as location